calphool/devopskata/README.md

 ### Step 2.
 ---
 Clone this repo locally.
 From inside the bootstrap/jenkinsmaster/ folder, run `source setenv.sh`.
 Once this is done, run `./start.sh`.
-The script will ask you for four pieces of information:  your github user id, your github password, the name of a github repo you want to monitor, and the path to your .pem file from Step 1.
+The script will ask you for enough information to make the connection between the Jenkins server it provisions and a github repo you want to monitor for commits.

-./start.sh will begin installing what it needs (terraform), and then it will start a provisioning process that builds three EC2 instances.
+./start.sh will then begin installing what it needs (terraform), and will start a provisioning process that builds three EC2 instances.